kevinlam0/Course_Review_App/README.md

 ## To Run

-Navigate to the CourseReviewsApplication.java file in the `src/main/java/edu/virginia/sde/reviews/` directory.
+* Navigate to the CourseReviewsApplication.java file in the `src/main/java/edu/virginia/sde/reviews/` directory.
-Run main method in that file and use.
+* Run the main method in that file and use.

 ## Contributions